ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: System Design and Implementation

+We define sinks in the above DTA as instructions tainted by an MMIO data outside {\em the MMIO read's BB context and its caller and callee chains}.
+This definition follows from the observation that if an MMIO read retrieves part of a data chunk, the returned value is mostly consumed outside the read's context \cite{uEmu}.
+The sinks exclude data movements such as the \texttt{mov} instructions and RAM accesses to the call stack.
+As shown in Listing~\ref{lst:trace}, for each sink, the harness records its taint sources and the RAM buffers through which its taints propagate.
+The sources reveal MMIO data within the same chunk, while the buffers capture distinct contexts in which the firmware consumes this chunk.

-The harness also tracks the firmware's usage of constant strings while running with a test case. \nameS will use this information to speed up its DSE.
-To this end, the harness extends its taint analysis such that the taint sources now include bytes of the constant strings loaded from the firmware binary to the memory.
-This way, each trace from the harness will record the string bytes that the firmware uses together with the tainted MMIO data.
-Take the last line in Listing~\ref{lst:trace} as an example.
-It refers to the byte ``t'' (i.e., 0x74) at 0x84b13 in the string ``steer'' that ends at 0x84b17.
+The harness tracks the firmware's use of constant strings to speed up \name's DSE later.
+It extends sources in the above DTA to include bytes of the constant strings loaded from the firmware binary into memory.
+This enables the DTA to record string bytes that the firmware uses alongside MMIO data.
+For example, the last line in Listing~\ref{lst:trace} refers to the byte ``t'' (i.e., 0x74) at address 0x84b13 in the string ``steer'' that ends at 0x84b17.

-The harness provides snapshots of the firmware state upon \name's request such that \name's DSE will begin with appropriate firmware states.
-Each request has the name of a test case and a list of timestamps (dynamic BB counts and PC values).
-Upon receiving a request, the harness runs the firmware with the specified test case and, at each specified time, takes a snapshot of both CPU registers and the allocated memory.
+The harness provides snapshots of the firmware state upon request to ensure that \name's DSE starts with an appropriate state.
+Each request specifies a test case and a set of timestamps (dynamic BB counts and PC values).
+Once requested, the harness runs the firmware with the specified test case and snapshots CPU registers and the allocated memory at each specified time.